matplotlib/matplotlib/doc/devel/api_changes.rst

      items were never type hinted in the first place and were added to this file instead.
 For removed items that were not in the stub file, only deleting from the allowlist is required.

+.. _pending-deprecation:

+Pending deprecation
+^^^^^^^^^^^^^^^^^^^

+A pending deprecation is an announcement that a deprecation will be introduced in the future.
+By default, pending deprecations do not raise a warning to the user; however, pending deprecations are rendered in the documentation and listed in the release notes.
+Pending notices are primarily intended to give downstream library and tool developers time to adapt their code so that it does not raise a deprecation warning.
+This is because their users cannot act on warnings triggered by how the tools and libraries use Matplotlib.
+It's also possible to run Python in dev mode to raise `PendingDeprecationWarning`.

+To mark a deprecation as pending, set the following parameters on the appropriate deprecation decorator:
+* the *pending* parameter is set to ``True``
+* the *removal* parameter is left blank

+When converting a pending deprecation to an introduced deprecation, update the decorator such that:
+* *pending* is set to ``False``
+* *since* is set to the next meso release (3.Y+1)
+* *removal* is set to at least 2 meso releases after (3.Y+3) introduction.

+Pending deprecations are documented in the :ref:`API change notes <api_whats_new>` in the same manner as introduced and expired deprecations.
+The notice should include *pending deprecation* in the title.

 .. redirect-from:: /devel/coding_guide#new-features-and-api-changes